CoinOpLLC/mule/BookOfBooks.md

    - [Engine.Pricing](./modules/core/target/api/io/deftrade/contracts/Engine$$Performing.html) begins with discrete time models
    - monte-carlo methods for path-dependent `Contract`s (later)
    - others tbd

-This design was substantially inspired by [Composing Contracts]() and other works listed in the [references](#References).
-The distinction between InCoin and InKind

-### Numéraire: the units of account

-`Numéraire` is formal finance term which, contrary to what an understandably naive anglophone might think, signifies the **denominator** (not numerator) for `Contract`s and `transaction`s.

-There are exactly two ways we can "settle the bill", so to speak: `InCoin`, and `InKind`.

-The application level is where we declare the policy decisions about details associated with both modes.

-#### InCoin: Money and Currency

-`Money` has the following properties of interest in this model:
- - Money is an amount denominated in a `Currency`
- - Money is **fungable**
- - Money is **self-pricing** (within its denomination)

-So called "ready funds" such as bank account balances are a kind of `capital.Instrument`.
-More on those in a later section.

-#### InKind: other things we can receive in consideration

 The smart contracts that operate within the `deftrade` platform are instances of the `Contract` type.